Hits Radio Pride

 Hits Radio Pride is a national digital radio station owned and operated by Bauer as part of the Hits Radio network.
 It broadcasts across the United Kingdom.
 It was launched on 28 August 2020 as a pop up Pride station focusing on music for the LGBT community.

 The station was sponsored by The Co-operative Bank for an initial run of 6 months.
 Additional content is produced by Reform Radio, as part of a grant awarded by the Audio Content Fund.
 Tough Talks’; is an 'intimate conversations between contributors from the LGBTQ+ community reflecting on the struggles that they face within society.'

-Hits Radio Pride also works with LGBT+ helpline Switchboard (UK) to promote support services.
+Hits Radio Pride also works with LGBT+ helpline Switchboard to promote support services.

 History

 On 29 July 2020, Bauer announced it was to launch a spinoff pop-up station under the Hits Radio brand.

 Hits Radio Pride launched at 8:00AM on 28 August 2020.
 Its output is similar to its sister station Hits Radio UK, with a particular focus on artists and musicians loved by the LGBTQ+ community.

 The concept for the station was first proposed in February 2020 by Ross Tilley, working across Bauer's Northern Ireland radio stations.